lenmus/lomse/README.md

 ## Features

-* Platform independent
+* Platform independent.
-* Can be safely used in commercial closed source projects
+* Can be safely used in commercial closed source projects.
-* MusicXML import
+* MusicXML import.
 * Renderization of full documents (paragraphs, tables, lists, scores, images, etc.).
-* Support for play back of scores, by generating "midi events" in real time
+* Support for score playback, by generating "midi events" in real time
-* Support for play back visual effects (i.e. moving cursor) in sync. with midi events
+* Support for visual tracking effects (i.e. moving cursor) during playback in sync. with midi events or with external player.
-* Support for music scores edition
+* Support for music scores edition.
-* Music renderization is based on fonts compliant with the Standard Music Font Layout (SMuFL) specification
+* Music renderization is based on fonts compliant with the Standard Music Font Layout (SMuFL) specification.